ossf/fuzz-introspector/doc/CaseStudies.md

-[pull requests](https://github.com/google/oss-fuzz/pull/8533) to tackle the low-hanging fruits, the [Remaining optimal interesting functions](https://storage.googleapis.com/oss-fuzz-introspector/file/inspector-report/20220901/fuzz_report.html#Analyses-and-suggestions) section showed that am awful lot of functions in the `readelf.c` file weren't touched at all by the fuzzers.
+[pull requests](https://github.com/google/oss-fuzz/pull/8533) to tackle the low-hanging fruits, the [Remaining optimal interesting functions](https://storage.googleapis.com/oss-fuzz-introspector/file/inspector-report/20220901/fuzz_report.html#Analyses-and-suggestions) section showed that an awful lot of functions in the `readelf.c` file weren't touched at all by the fuzzers.

 Looking at the [Fuzz blockers](https://storage.googleapis.com/oss-fuzz-introspector/file/inspector-report/20220901/fuzz_report.html#fuzz_blocker0),